Yash1910-03/DATA-ANALYSIS-DASH-BOARD/README.md

-# DATA-ANALYSIS-DASH-BOARD
+#Madhav Store Data nalysis
+##OBJECTIVE :
-I have created a Dash board for Owner of Madhav Store .
-He wants us to help them create a dashboard to track and analyze their online sales across India.
+ Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India